Airline: Beginnings

-The first German airline to use heavier than air aircraft was Deutsche Luft-Reederei established in 1917 which started operating in February 1919.
-In its first year, the D.L.R. operated regularly scheduled flights on routes with a combined length of nearly 1000 miles.
-By 1921 the D.L.R. network was more than 3000 km (1865 miles) long, and included destinations in the Netherlands, Scandinavia and the Baltic Republics.
+The first German airline to use heavier than air aircraft was Deutsche Luft-Reederei (DLR) established in 1917 which started operating in February 1919.
+In its first year, the DLR operated regularly scheduled flights on routes with a combined length of nearly 1000 miles.
+By 1921 the DLR network was more than 3000 km (1865 miles) long, and included destinations in the Netherlands, Scandinavia and the Baltic Republics.
 Another important German airline was Junkers Luftverkehr, which began operations in 1921.
 It was a division of the aircraft manufacturer Junkers, which became a separate company in 1924.
 It operated joint-venture airlines in Austria, Denmark, Estonia, Finland, Hungary, Latvia, Norway, Poland, Sweden and Switzerland.

 The Dutch airline KLM made its first flight in 1920, and is the oldest airline still using the original name.
 Established by aviator Albert Plesman, it was immediately awarded a "Royal" predicate from Queen Wilhelmina.
 Its first flight was from Croydon Airport, London to Amsterdam, using a leased DH-16 from Aircraft Transport and Travel, carrying two British journalists and a number of newspapers.
 In 1921, KLM started scheduled services.

 In Finland, the charter establishing Aero O/Y (now Finnair) was signed in the city of Helsinki on 12 September 1923.
 Junkers F.13 D-335 became the first aircraft of the company, when Aero took delivery of it on 14 March 1924.
 The first flight was between Helsinki and Tallinn, capital of Estonia, and it took place on 20 March 1924, one week later.

 In the Soviet Union, the Chief Administration of the Civil Air Fleet was established in 1921.
 One of its first acts was to help found Deutsch-Russische Luftverkehrs A.G.
 (Deruluft), a German-Russian joint venture to provide air transport from Russia to the West.
 Domestic air service began around the same time, when Dobrolyot started operations on 15 July 1923 between Moscow and Nizhni Novgorod.
 Since 1932 all operations had been carried under the name Aeroflot.

 Early European airlines tended to favor comfort – the passenger cabins were often spacious with luxurious interiors – over speed and efficiency.
 The relatively basic navigational capabilities of pilots at the time also meant that delays due to the weather were commonplace.